simonlindgren/mistral-unslothify/README.md

 <img align="right" src="icons/mistral.png" width="60" hspace="10">
 <img align="right" src="icons/hf.png" width="60" hspace="10">
 <img align="right" src="icons/unsloth.png" width="150" hspace="10">
+<p></p>

 Use 🤗huggingface and Unsloth to finetune a Mistral pre-trained model on domain data.

 The aim here is to fine-tune the Mistral pre-trained model based on a set of text items that will attune it to perform more effectively on a specific domain.
-This means that we will be adapting the general capabilities of the model to better suit the needs and nuances of a particular field or area of expertise.
+Due to the way that fine-tuning works, the model will not 'memorize' these text items as 'facts', but the model weights will be updated so that it can better generate responses that are aligned with the specific language patterns, terminology, and nuances of the domain.
+A fine-tuned LLM improves not only in generating text in the fine-tuned style but also in recognizing and discerning nuances of that style.

 Maybe surprisingly, in spite of a model such as for example Mistral 7B having seven billion parameters, the number of domain examples needed to fine-tune it can often be relatively small (see, for example, the widely cited paper on LLMs being ['few-shot learners'](https://arxiv.org/abs/2005.14165)).
 This is because large models like Mistral have a robust foundation of general language understanding, and the fine-tuning acts more like a focused nudge refining what the model already knows, rather than starting from scratch.